What's a credit union?

 Who can join a credit union?

 A credit union exists to serve a specific group of people, such as a group of employees or the members of a professional or religious group.
 This is called a "field of membership."
-At Fulda Area Credit Union, our field of membership includes people who live and work in our member area of southwestern Minnesota.
+At Fulda Area Credit Union, our field of membership includes people who live, work, worship, or attend school in our member area of southwestern Minnesota.